OrdinaryMagician/SWWMZ/README.md

 old days.

-This project makes use of some few of my never-ever-going-to-be-patented new technologies for extra fun and comfort in modding, including some nice lil' native code (setting up a Win2k VM to run VC++6 was no big deal).
+This project makes use of some few of my never-ever-going-to-be-patented new technologies for extra fun and comfort in modding.

 Code is released under the MIT license (see LICENSE.code), assets are released under the CC0 license (see LICENSE.assets).